RXCodes/AquaSense/README.md

 There is a `.env` file containing the credentials for accessing the website - you are free to change the credentials to what you wish.
 The website is password-protected for security purposes.

+The server connects to an **S3 bucket** to store and read files.
+The `.env` file contains configurations to setup connection to the S3 bucket - you may use any provider you wish.

 ## 🤖 Device
 The `device` directory contains all the files and source code used to run the device.